wbuczkowski/klipper-tjc/doc/usage/installation/install_display_control_application.rst

 .. code-block:: shell

     #####################################
-    DGUS for Klipper (MainsailOS Install)
+    TJC for Klipper (MainsailOS Install)
     #####################################
     Checking if python3-venv is installed...
     python3-venv is already installed